AngleSharp/AngleSharp.Diffing/docs/Options.md

 To make it easier to configure the diffing engine, the library comes with a `DiffBuilder` class, which handles the relative complex task of setting up the `HtmlDifferenceEngine`.

-Using the `UseDefaultOptions()` method is equivalent to setting the following options explicitly:

-To learn how to create your own strategies, visit the [Custom Strategies](CustomStrategies.md) page.
+To learn how to create your own strategies, visit the [Custom Options](CustomOptions.md) page.

 The following section documents the current built-in strategies that are available.

 ## Default Options
-In most cases, calling the `UseDefaultOptions()` method on a `DiffBuilder` instance will give you a good set of strategies for a comparison, e.g.
+In most cases, calling `DiffBuilder.Compare(...).WithTest(...).Build()` will give you a good set of default options for a comparison, e.g.

 ```csharp
 var controlHtml = "<p>Hello World</p>";